-- Six multiple detector computed tomography scanners (MDCTs), including dual-energy CT (DECT)
+- Six multiple detector CT scanners, including dual energy CT

 - PET/CT scanner

-- The full complement of Infrared (IR)/fluoroscopy equipment, ultrasound, computed radiology (CR) and digital radiology (DR) technology
+- The full complement of Infrared (IR)/fluoroscopy equipment, ultrasound, computed radiology and digital radiology technology

 The musculoskeletal imaging and intervention (MSK) fellowship emphasizes all aspects and modalities related to musculoskeletal diagnostic imaging and imaging-guided intervention.
-We support two dedicated MSK fellows per year and an MRI fellow who may provide staffing in four- or six-month blocks.
-Working closely with physicians in other specialties such as orthopedics, rheumatology, rehabilitation and physical medicine, emergency medicine and oncology, our fellows use diagnostic imaging for diverse conditions such as sports related and other injuries, bone tumors, arthritis and joint replacement, infection and metabolic disease.Learn About Our Fellowship
+Each year, we support two dedicated MSK fellows and one MRI fellow who may provide staffing in four- or six-month blocks.
+Our fellows work closely with physicians in other specialties, such as orthopedics, rheumatology, rehabilitation and physical medicine, emergency medicine, oncology, sports medicine.
+Fellows will also use diagnostic imaging for several conditions and injuries, including bone tumors, arthritis and joint replacement, infection and metabolic disease.Learn About Our Fellowship

 Musculoskeletal Imaging and Intervention